btrask/stronglink/SECURITY.md

 - Check all uses of `malloc` to see whether they should be replaced with `calloc`
 - Check all variable declarations to make sure they're properly initialized
 - Check all math operations for possible overflow
-- Use CSRF token for form submissions
 - Perform fuzz testing on inputs
 - Support socket activation
-- `chroot` support
 - Create some sort of high level test suite
+- Unit testing (maybe, mixed feelings)
 - Support Markdown parsing in a separate process with sandboxing
 - Do thorough error checking everywhere (currently only in some places)
-- DOM-based HTML generation for server-side templates (necessary to protect against poorly written templates)
-- Rewrite the query parser and content disposition parser to avoid raw pointer manipulation (what are the options for secure parsing in C?
-We could use Nom, or port it...)
-- Unit testing (maybe, mixed feelings)
-- HTTPS support
-- Digital signature support (using something like GPG)
+- Do parsing through a safe string wrapper/library (something like Nom...)
 - Release a set of contributing guidelines (more than just the above)

 Rejected: